pantmal/Quote-Finder/README.md

 The deployment of the app is done through Docker.

+To install Docker on Ubuntu 20.04 you may use the following steps:
+- Update software repositories with: `sudo apt-get update`
+- Uninstall old Docker versions with: `sudo apt-get remove docker docker-engine docker.io`
+- Install Docker: `sudo apt install docker.io`
+- Start Docker with: `sudo systemctl start docker` and `sudo systemctl enable docker`
+- You may optionally verify the installation with: `docker --version`

-To build the docker image use: `sudo docker-compose build`
+Now, to build the docker image use: `sudo docker-compose build`

 And to run the image: `sudo docker-compose up`